 Each school has a set number of places available and an admissions criteria.
 If there are less applications than the admission number, than all applications will be accepted and offered a place at that school.
 If there are more applications than places, the applications will be treated in the following manner:

-- All preferences for a school, whether they are first, second or third preference, will be considered equally
+- All preferences for a school, whether they are first, second, third or fourth preference, will be considered equally

 - The published admissions criteria for the school is applied to all preferences to rank the applications in order.
 (Late applications will be considered after all those on time applications have been considered.)